-You may already have some of them.
-If not, then the easiest way to get the tools you need is to purchase a computer repair tool kit that contains all the tools you need, as well as a handy carrying case to keep them organized.
+You may already have some of these tools.
+If not, then the easiest way to get the tools you need is to purchase a computer repair tool kit that contains all the tools you'll need, as well as a handy carrying case to keep them organized.

 You will need, at a minimum, the following simple tools:

 Screwdrivers and nut drivers.
 You should have, at a minimum, small- and medium-sized Phillips and flat screwdrivers and a 1/4" nut driver.
 A precision screwdriver set should have all the screwdrivers you'll need.

 Needle-Nosed Pliers or Forceps.
 Very small needle-nosed pliers, forceps, or tweezers are very handy for removing and inserting jumpers on motherboards and picking up dropped screws.